rgaiacs/imagesearch/README.md

 -	Need datasets?
 Download and test in your laptop: [[Cells]](https://drive.google.com/open?id=13Ee5D7IT4ZU63Hext3ZTqtExlRvgmJwM) [[MicroCT]](https://drive.google.com/open?id=13Ee5D7IT4ZU63Hext3ZTqtExlRvgmJwM) [[GISAXs]](http://bit.ly/aimagesearch)

--	It will blow your mind and, with large images, your computer memory!
+-	It will blow your mind and, with large images, your laptop memory!

 More about the project:
 -----------------------